SerendipityOfficialDev/SerendipityOfficialDev/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning:
-  - "Machine Learning" topic
+  - "Machine Learning" topics

 - 🔭 I’m currently working on:
   - Maven build tools
+  - Enterprise Search
   - Deep Learning
-  - Enterprise Search

 <!--
 **SerendipityOfficialDev/SerendipityOfficialDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.